Maxi is almost 3 weeks old and it’s 100% true what everyone says! I feel as if I don’t even remember life before being her mom. How does that happen?!

 I asked the nurse if we could start because I seriously felt like Maxi was coming out soon.
 I pushed for about 30 minutes and then she was here.
 I wish I had words to describe what it felt like holding her for the first time.
 I always say there are moments in life where I feel as if I can hear God say, “I love you.”
 That’s exactly how I felt when Paul proposed to me and when we got married.
 When the nurse handed Maxi to me I just felt like God was saying, “I love you and I trust you.”
 Holding her and knowing she is a gift from him that we were entrusted to raise truly felt like the greatest honor in life.

 I ended up having a fever during labor, which caused Maxi to have one too.
 So to get her body temperature regulated I got to do skin-to-skin with no interruptions for 2 hours which I absolutely loved!
 I couldn’t try to breastfeed until her fever was down because they said she wouldn’t latch until we got her regulated.
-Once we did, she latched immediately and Paul and I just stayed in the bed holding her and cuddling her.
+Once we did, she latched immediately and Paul and I just stayed in the bed, which is probably one of those most comfortable hospital beds, holding her and cuddling her.
 Then they took her, weighed her and gave her a shot and gave her back to us.
 My dad and Paul’s family came in along with our best family friends and everyone kept joking how she was Paul’s twin!

 The nurses came in and told us they would get me anything to eat.
 They said, “You just gave birth, we will get you anything!
 Do you want ice cream, a burger, fries, pizza?!”
 I just looked at Paul and said, “I think we need to have Pop Tarts since that was the original plan!”
 My sister got us Pop Tarts and we ate them in our room holding her until she fell asleep.